 If you’ve had enough of The Strip for the day, go to recently revived Downtown Las Vegas and its Fremont East District.
 Each summer, Fremont East hosts a series of free concerts.

 Downtown’s vibrant restaurant and bar scene make Fremont East a great way to spend an evening on the town in Las Vegas.
-Some best bets for restaurants are La Comida and Le Thai, and no visit to Fremont East would be complete without a stop at Commonwealth or the Downtown Cocktail Room.
+Some best bets for restaurants are La Comida and Le Thai, and as far as bars go no visit to Fremont East would be complete without a stop at Commonwealth or the Downtown Cocktail Room.

 Go for a drive in a Lamborghini